A Big Life Board is a collage of images and words representing a child’s dreams, goals, things, and people that matter to them.

 Follow the five simple steps below to create your spectacular Big Life Board!

-The printables to make Big Life Board are included in Self-Esteem & Confidence Kit.
+The printables to make a Big Life Board are included in Self-Esteem & Confidence Kit.

 1. Discuss the Purpose of the Big Life Board